developerasun/myCodeBox-blockchain/framework/openZeppelin/readme.md

 > In essence, (1) the calldata is copied to memory, (2) the call is forwarded to the logic contract, (3) the return data from the call to the logic contract is retrieved, and (4) the returned data is forwarded back to the caller.

-> A very important thing to note is that the code makes use of the EVM’s delegatecall opcode which executes the callee’s code in the context of the caller’s state.
+> A very important thing to note is that the code makes use of **the EVM’s delegatecall opcode which executes the callee’s code in the context of the caller’s state**.

 > **That is, the logic contract controls the proxy’s state and the logic contract’s state is meaningless**.
 Thus, the proxy doesn’t only forward transactions to and from the logic contract, but also represents the pair’s state. **The state is in the proxy** and the logic is in the particular implementation that the proxy points to.